 Whole Grain Morning Glory Muffins

-I’ve become obsessed with morning glory muffins.
+Lately, I’ve become obsessed with the morning glory variety.
 I don’t know where this whole phase, obsession, whatever you want to call it, came from, but holy moly am I in the thick of it.

 About These Healthy Morning Glory Muffins

 There’s a mix of whole wheat, oat bran and all-purpose for the flours, pumped up with plenty of warm spices.

 They’re lightly sweet, using just honey and pure maple syrup.